NaszeMade/serverless-aws-rest-api/docs/3-lambda-function-setup.md

 # Step 3: Lambda Function Setup

 ## Overview:
 The AWS Lambda Function is crucial because it ensures that the Lambda function has permission to access the DynamoDB table and perform the necessary CRUD operations.
-Lambda functions handle the core logic of your application, triggered by API Gateway.
+Lambda functions handle the core logic of the application, triggered by API Gateway.

 ## Steps:
 1. **Navigate to the AWS Console**: